Gilmerop/gilmerop/README.md

 [LinkedIn 🌐](https://www.linkedin.com/in/gilmerop10/)

 ---
-*"Simplicity is the soul of efficiency." – Austin Freeman*
+*"Simplicity is the ultimate sophistication." – Leonardo da Vinci*